knative/docs/help/maintainer/docs-repo-maintanence.md

 apart since staging only builds the PR owners fork and branch.
 It's best to keep in sync to avoid dealing with merge conflicts.

-Two branches are used only to align with and use Netlify's built-in continous site deployment configuration:
+Two branches are used only to align with and use Netlify's built-in continuous site deployment configuration:

 `main` - triggered when any PR gets pushed into knative/docs